Chirag-ahir/JAVA-All-Basic/README.md

  RestTemplate uses Java Servlet API and is therefore synchronous and blocking.
 Conversely, WebClient is asynchronous and will not block the executing thread while waiting for the response to come back.

+what is OAuth ?
+OAuth is a mechanism used for securing access to resources by authenticating and authorizing client applications.
+It allows client applications to access resources on behalf of users without exposing the user's credentials, such as username and password.